 Can I play my own music on the boat while out fishing?

 - Of course, and we recommend it!
 If you have an I-Pod or MP3 player, please feel free to bring it for personalized listening pleasure onboard.
 Let your Captain know and he’ll get the tunes flowing!

 What kind of fishing can I expect?

 - We expect that you will have an incredible overall fishing experience at Casa Vieja Lodge!
 Our yearly-fleet average is 15 sailfish RAISES, per boat, per day.
 But remember-an average is just that-some days you may raise more and some days, unfortunately, you may raise less.
-Depending on the time of year you will also get blue marlin, striped marlin, black marlin, mahimahi (dorado), and Tuna into the spread.
+Depending on the time of year you will also get blue marlin, striped marlin, black marlin, mahimahi (dorado), and yellowfin tuna into the spread.
 If you want to get a specific species just let your Captain know.

 Do I need a fishing license?

 - No, we provide it for you and the Captains will have it on board.

 What is a typical itinerary, daily, trip?

 - 5:45-6:00a Morning coffee service in your room (You’ll be woken up by staff)

 - 6:00-6:45a Breakfast is served in Café Pez Vela Restaurant